|

 If multiple event sources are installed for the same inode the

 backing inotify watch descriptor is automatically shared.
-The
+The mask

-with the exception of IN_MASK_ADD.
+the exception of IN_MASK_ADD.

-The handler is enabled continuously (SD_EVENT_ON), but this may
+The handler is enabled continuously (SD_EVENT_ON), but this may be

-be changed with sd_event_source_set_enabled(3).
-Alternatively,
+changed with sd_event_source_set_enabled(3).
+Alternatively, the

-mode was requested before.
+requested before.

 As a special limitation the priority of inotify event sources may